-If you are looking for assistance on how to best prepare for the assessments, there is a lot of content available to guide you, including practice questions and information booklets.
+If you are looking for assistance on how to best prepare for the test for firefighters, there is a lot of content available to guide you, including practice questions and information booklets.

 Passing this test is a big part of the application process, and sadly, if you do not pass you will not go to the next stage.

-Sitting past papers and practice exams – You might be able to find past exams.
-This might assist you in gaining a better grasp of what to expect on the exam and practicing the questions.
+You might be able to find past firefighter tests.
+This might assist you in gaining a better grasp of what to expect on the exam and practicing the Firefighter Test questions.
 You will also find many practice tests online you can complete.
 We would recommend ensuring your practice for all parts of the test.

 You must ensure that you are thoroughly informed of the physical examination once it has been arranged.